Point72/csp/docs/wiki/get-started/Installation.md

 ## `pip`

-We ship binary wheels to install `csp`  on MacOS and Linux via `pip`:
+We ship binary wheels to install CSP on MacOS and Linux via `pip`:

 ```bash
 pip install csp